John Norton (Mohawk chief): War of 1812

 Norton stayed active with the Mohawk after Brant's death, although he had to deal with intervention from Claus.
 The latter had been promoted in 1800 to deputy superintendent of the Indian Department of Upper Canada.
 Claus courted the Mohawk and other local tribes to gain their alliance in a period of growing tensions with the United States after 1807.
 Norton led a handful of Six Nations warriors into battle in Tecumseh's offensive in 1811 against the Americans at Tippecanoe.

 When the War of 1812 between Britain and the United States began, Norton was quick to join British General Isaac Brock at Detroit, despite the official neutrality of the Canadian Six Nations.
 Following Brock's success at Detroit, more Six Nations warriors joined the British forces as allies.
 Their timely arrival at Queenston Heights, under the leadership of Major Norton, John Brant (Joseph's son), and Lieutenant Kerr of the Indian Department, was crucial to British victory.
 William Claus also commanded a unit there.

 The following year (1813), Norton and his warriors covered the British retreat to Burlington Heights (present-day Hamilton, Ontario) after the Americans took Fort George.
 The First Nations warriors provided scouts before a successful night attack at the Battle of Stoney Creek, and contributed to the rout of the Americans at the Battle of Beaver Dams.

-Following Queenston Heights, Norton continued to lead larger bands of Iroquois warriors into several of the war's most significant battles.
+Following Queenston Heights, Norton continued to lead larger bands of Haudenosaunee warriors into several of the war's most significant battles.
 His journal, published under the title The Journal of Major John Norton, 1816, offers one of the most thorough firsthand accounts of the War of 1812.
 Norton included in the journal an account of his earlier travel to the Cherokee in the American Southeast around 1809-1810.
 He described their settlements and culture at the start of their final golden age before the Trail of Tears in the late 1830s and forced removal west of the Mississippi River to Indian Territory.
 Norton always intended his journal as a document for publication.

 Historian Carl Benn addresses the question of "how Mohawk" Norton was and what viewpoint his journal of the War of 1812 reflects.
 He notes that Norton's formative years were spent in Scotland, with a Scots mother and a Cherokee father who was raised from childhood with the English.
 Norton was not adopted by the Mohawk until after the age of 30, but was very close to his mentor Joseph Brant.
 Benn concludes that, "by the Mohawk standards of the period, John Norton was a Mohawk."
 The tribe had a tradition of incorporating persons of other ancestries into their culture, although such adoptions usually were of more malleable children and young women.
 Benn noted that some of Norton's "adversaries used his origins to defame him."